What Types of First-Class Mail Are There?

 Square envelopes.

-First-Class Letters are the most common format choice for businesses mailing high volumes of documents.
-Some of the types of First-Class Mail documents sent as letters include:
+First-Class letters are the most common format choice for businesses mailing high volumes of documents.
+Some documents that are often sent as First-Class letters include:

 -